Parent Pay Parent Pay Search this website Open Mobile menu

 At Corpus Christi, we believe that high quality summative assessment must primarily enable pupils to demonstrate their knowledge and understanding acquired throughout the implementation of the planned curriculum.
 Subsequently, this will allow teachers to measure the progress made by pupils through the curriculum, in relation to learning outcomes set out in schemes of work.
 In measuring the extent to which pupils have acquired knowledge and a secure understanding, teachers will be able identify gaps in learning, to inform future teaching and planned interventions.

 The schemes of work allow teachers to frequently monitor pupil’s progression internally within the department, because pupils must demonstrate their learning and understanding in a practical way most lessons.
 Advantageously, this provides the teacher with a clear measurement of pupil achievement and their ability to perform, make and respond in relation to the progress pathway criteria and/or the KS4 mark scheme.
-Frequent monitoring will inform teacher planning, differentiation or intervention strategies that need to be implemented so that pupils progress.
+Frequent monitoring will inform teacher planning or intervention strategies that need to be implemented so that pupils progress.

 Assessment and self- evaluation during KS3 and 4 will be fluid as our pupils will be encouraged to become reflective practitioners.
 Self-reflection is taught in amongst the schemes of work and will allow pupils to observe modelled teacher reflection as well as give them opportunities to coach their peers in a constructively similar way.
 This will be overseen by the class teacher and modelled so that pupils can self-assess productively.
 Teacher assessment will inform planning in the curriculum and assessment cycles